 On-going systematic review of courses and programs occurs as an integral part of program review and planning.
 All instructional departments and programs engage in a regularly scheduled comprehensive program review every five years, with annual program review updates during the four in-between years.
 The six-year cycle for comprehensive program reviews was reduced to a five-year cycle as a result of a restructuring of assessment and program review after a year-long study and survey by the Teaching and Learning Committee during the 2011-2012 academic year.
 The cycles of assessment at the course- and program-level are now better synchronized with the Title 5 requirements to update COORs.
-Regular on-going assessment of student learning Outcomes: A New Model of Assessment spring 2012 was proposed to the campus in spring 2012, whereby a comprehensive plan of individual course, programs and cohorts were identified, and a process for College wide implementation was developed.
-Discussion of relevance, appropriateness, and currency is regularly discussed in committees including Curriculum Committee, Teaching and Learning,

-General Education, CTE and others.
+Regular on-going assessment of student learning outcomes is reported annually in the program review update.
+The Student Learning Outcomes: A new model of assessment was proposed to the campus in spring 2012, whereby a comprehensive plan of individual course, programs and cohorts were identified, and a process for College wide implementation was developed.
+Discussion of relevance, appropriateness, and currency is regularly discussed in committees including Curriculum Committee, Teaching and Learning, General Education, CTE and others.
 Evidence of such discussions are included in meeting minutes and agendas, which are available on the College shared drives, as well as on the respective committee websites.
 Based on these discussions, future needs are identified and recorded in department and unit program reviews and plans (CP-4, II.A.2.e-1, II.A.2.e-2, II.A.2.e-3).